 Simple man, simple dreams.

-Above center: The house in Fort Pierce where my parents had lived in 1945.
-I learned the address by reading their wartime letters: 1230 Easter Avenue.
+Above left: The house in Fort Pierce where my parents had lived in 1945.
+I learned the address,

 Above right: I drove around Fort Pierce for a while and found it.
 Here's the same house 60 years later in 2005.